Mom was diagnosed with a terminal illness. She did not die on her own terms but through faith, offered her suffering to the Lord.

 Now I lay me down to sleep, I pray the Lord my soul to keep; If I should die before I wake, I pray the Lord my soul to take.

 I remember these words spoken by my mother when I was very young.
 She prayed every night with me before I went to bed.
-I remember being scared about the part that said, “If I should die before I wake.”
-I was probably about 3 years old when I asked her about dying.
+I remember being scared by the words, “If I should die before I wake.”
+I was about 3 years old when I asked her about dying.
 "Mom, will I die before I wake?"

 I told her I didn’t want to die before I wake.
 She comforted me in a very motherly way by telling me that God would guard me and protect me.
 She reassured me by giving me ascapularto wear.
-I received many blessed objects like this from my mother from my earliest years.
+I received many blessed objects like this from my mother.
 It gave me a sense of peace.
 God working through hergave me peace.

 Mom was a key player in my faith formation.
-Today I recognize that I was very fortunate to have her for a mother.
+I was very fortunate to have her for a mother.
 The faith lessons she taught me about death and dying came at a very critical and formative time of my life.

 The Disturbing News

-In 1987, after an exhausting number of visits to hospitals and doctors with no answers in the Des Moines area, I recommended that mom come to the University of Iowa in Iowa City where I was studying.
+In 1987, after an exhausting number of visits to hospitals and doctors with no answers in the Des Moines area, I recommended that mom come to the University of Iowa where I was studying.
 She thought that was a good idea.

 In October, dad brought her to the hospital for what would be the final diagnosis.
 At the age of 47, my mother and our family was given some disturbing news.
 Mom was diagnosed with scleroderma, a connective tissue disease for which there is no cure.
 The doctor told us she would develop scar tissue all over her body and especially the hands, arms and feet.
 Eventually, we were told, it would reach her internal organs.
 She was given about 5-10 years to live.
 We were devastated.
 I was 19 going on 20 years old at the time.
 My brother Mark was 17 going on 18.
 Yet it was our brother Ray who was only 10 at the time.
 We were especially concerned about the impact on him.